 Robert Wise’s science fiction masterpiece, The Day the Earth Stood Still, may just be the greatest sci-fi flick I’ve ever seen.
-This a damn near flawless film, and perfectly reflects the scared, ignorant era of which is represents.
+This a damn near flawless film, and perfectly reflects the scared, ignorant era of which it represents.

 Klaatu (Michael Rennie) lands his spacecraft on planet Earth, which is post-World War II, and in the heart of the Cold War era.
 Klaatu brings along his giant robot, Gort (Lock Martin), and claims to have an important message that all of Earth needs to hear.
-He asks to gather all the Nation’s leaders so that he can deliver this important message, but the American President’s secretary – he landed in New York City, after all – says that with the recent tension amongst nations, that a meeting of this sort would be impossible.
+He asks to gather all the Nation’s leaders so that he can deliver this important message, but the American President’s secretary – he landed in Washington D.C., after all – says that with the recent tension amongst nations, that a meeting of this sort would be impossible.
 Klaatu is left trying to figure out a way to get his message out, and will resort to any means necessary to do so.

 The single greatest aspect of The Day the Earth Stood Still has to be Michael Rennie’s performance of Klaatu, the alien who has come to Earth to warn of a potentially disastrous future.
 Klaatu is the most likable alien I have seen on film (the titular character in Paul comes in at a close second, of course), and every scene with him and the young boy, Tom (Hugh Marlowe), is heartwarming and sincere.
 Patricia Neal is also great as the female lead, and Sam Jaffe plays an incredible professor of science.